gadomski/laspy/README.rst

     (sudo) pip install laspy

-If you are installing laspy to a system directory, you might need the **sudo**.
+If you are installing laspy to a system directory, you might need the sudo.

 You may also install laspy the old-fashioned way::